dmsc/fastbasic/manual.md

   a condition evaluated at the
   beginning of each iteration.

-  First, evaluates the condition.
-If false, skips the whole loop to the end.
-If true, executes the statements between `WHILE` and `WEND` and returns to the top to test the condition again.
+  Firstly it evaluates the condition.
+If false, it skips the whole loop to the end.
+If true, it executes the statements between `WHILE` and `WEND` and returns to the top to test the condition again.